privacyguides/privacyguides.org/docs/browsers.en.md

 #### Arkenfox (advanced)

 The [Arkenfox project](https://github.com/arkenfox/user.js) provides a set of carefully considered options for Firefox.
-These options are quite strict but a few are subjective and may cause some websites to not work properly.
-You can easily change these settings to suit your needs.
-We **strongly recommend** reading through their [wiki](https://github.com/arkenfox/user.js/wiki).
+If you [decide](https://github.com/arkenfox/user.js/wiki/1.1-To-Arkenfox-or-Not) to use Arkenfox, a [few options](https://github.com/arkenfox/user.js/wiki/3.2-Overrides-[Common]) are subjectively strict and/or may cause some websites to not work properly - [which you can easily change](https://github.com/arkenfox/user.js/wiki/3.1-Overrides) to suit your needs.
+We **strongly recommend** reading through their full [wiki](https://github.com/arkenfox/user.js/wiki).
 Arkenfox also enables [container](https://support.mozilla.org/en-US/kb/containers#w_for-advanced-users) support.

 ## Mobile Browser Recommendations